KaiWalter/automate-posts/posts/my-agent-journey.md

 What made the _OpenClaw_ experience superior to previous agentic approaches?
 I was able to add capabilities to the environment on the fly - with natural language, voice!

 I did not lean into YOLO hype, kept the environment within the boundaries I felt necessary.
 I was carefully listening what was going on in the space, was integrating what seemed to offer value and discarding quickly what did not stick.

+To play safe I started running _OpenClaw_ in a _docker_ instance, added and tunneled through a _squid_ proxy in a paired network isolated container with `docker-compose` to have control of the outbound connections of the agent.
+I stuck to that approach for the first 3-4 weeks to gain confidence on how to shape system prompts (and there are many in _OpenClaw_) and skills + tools in a way, so that the agent truly stays on the path I needed to have for my agent.

+After that period I brought the set of agents into a set of `systemd` controlled services.
+Those services I operated in a restricted `openclaw` user context to avoid out-of-bounds system manipulation.

 ### NixOS and coding agents - a match made in heaven